-A. Board members cannot receive a salary for board service; however, board members can receive a per diem of \$150 for each board meeting attended, whether a special or regular meeting.
+A. Board members cannot receive a salary for board service; however, board members can receive a per diem of \$75 for each board meeting attended, whether a special or regular meeting.
 Board members can also receive reimbursement for expenses for attending each board meeting.
-Per diems cannot exceed \$6,000 per calendar year and expenses for attending meetings within the district may not exceed \$6,000 per calendar year.
+Per diems cannot exceed \$3,000 per calendar year and expenses for attending meetings within the district may not exceed \$3,000 per calendar year.
 Board members also can receive a per diem for attending the in-service training required by statute.
 A board member cannot receive a per diem for training above the training hours required by statute.

 A board member can be reimbursed for actual and necessary expenses incurred outside the district while performing district duties as long as it is authorized by the board.
-Expenses incurred outside the district are not calculated in the \$6,000 calendar-year limitation for in-district expenses.
+For example, a board member can attend a meeting on behalf of the district at the state Department of Education in Frankfort and receive a reimbursement of expenses.
+Expenses incurred outside the district are not calculated in the \$3,000 calendar-year limitation for in-district expenses.

-Conflicts of interest and removal from office
+Conflicts of interest and consequences